 Mississippi Pot Roast Recipe

 Storage Tips

-To store – Cook and allow to cool.
-Store in the refrigerator in an airtight container for up to 5 days.
+• Store: Cool and store in an airtight container in the refrigerator for up to 5 days.

+Mississippi Pot Roast Recipe